Anri-Lombard/Coursera-Machine-Learning-Specialization-2022/ReadMe.md

 * Machine Learning is affecting billions of people and it is important to make it fair and ethical by making them unbiased and transparent.
   * Sometimes these models become viral due to their engagement and popularity, but they can also be harmful.
 * Some guidelines Andrew has:
-  1. Have a more diverse team and emphasise problems that might harm minority groups.
+  1. Have a more diverse team and emphasize problems that might harm minority groups.
   2. Audit systems against possible harm prior to deployment.
   3. Develope a mitigation strategy.